The language of logic. Natural and artificial languages. For or against artificial languages

 · etymological

-· popular expressions and many others
+· catchphrases and many others

-In 1890, S.V.
-Maksimov's collection "Winged Words" was published.
-The collection was reprinted in 1899 and 1955.
+In 1890, S. V. Maksimov’s collection “Winged Words” was published.
+The collection was republished in 1899 and 1955.

-In 1955, the collection "Winged words.
-Literary quotations.
-Figurative expressions" by N. S. Ashukina and M. G. Ashukina was published (4th edition - in 1988).
-The book includes a large number of literary quotations and figurative expressions arranged in alphabetical order.
+In 1955, the collection “Winged Words.
+Literary Quotations.
+Figurative Expressions” by N. S. Ashukina and M. G. Ashukina was published (4th edition - in 1988).
+The book includes a large number of literary quotations and figurative expressions, arranged in alphabetical order.

 But dictionaries also have disadvantages: